jamiemcstay/Project-1/README.md

 I used red and white buttons across the page that would stand out from the darker backgrounds on the website.

-These buttons are used to guide the user to the most relevent pages or enternal sites relevant to a given section:
+These buttons are used as calls to action and to guide the user to the most parts of the website or to enternal sites:

 - 'Tickets' - link to ticketmaster
 - 'Steam' - link spotity